Learning with hope

 Empowering orphans and vulnerable children with education, dignity, and a future worth dreaming of.

-Byonabyangu Community Empowerment Foundation (BCEF) is a registered non-profit community-based organization founded in 2016 in Immeri Village, Nkondo Sub-County, Buyende District, Uganda, established with the generous support of Mama Mary Ober of Cleveland, Ohio.
+Byonabyangu Community Empowerment Foundation (BCEF) is a registered non-profit community-based organization founded in 2016 in Immeri Village, Nkondo Sub-County, Buyende District, Uganda, established with the generous support of Mama Mary Ober of Concord, New Hampshire.

 We walk alongside the most vulnerable members of society: orphans, street children, single mothers, widows, and marginalized communities, providing long-term, sustainable solutions to poverty through education, agriculture, health, clean water, and socio-economic empowerment.